pxc/gitbook/text/48_How_Git_Stores_Objects/0_ How_Git_Stores_Objects.markdown

 ### Loose Objects ###

 Loose objects are the simpler format.
-It is simply the compressed data stored in a single file on disk.
-Every object written to a seperate file.
+A loose object is simply the compressed data stored in a single file on disk.
+Every object is written to a seperate file.

-If the sha of your object is <code>ab04d884140f7b0cf8bbf86d6883869f16a46f65</code>, then the file will be stored in the following path:
+If the SHA of your object is <code>ab04d884140f7b0cf8bbf86d6883869f16a46f65</code>, then the file will be stored in the following path:

 	GIT_DIR/objects/ab/04d884140f7b0cf8bbf86d6883869f16a46f65

-It pulls the first two characters off and uses that as the subdirectory, so that there are never too many objects in one directory.
+Git pulls the first two characters off and uses that as the subdirectory, so that there are never too many objects in one directory.
 The actual file name is the remaining 38 characters.